Pharmacokinetic and Safety Study of a 90 Day Intravaginal Ring Containing Tenofovir

 - Note: This criterion is not applicable to participants who report using a progestin-only method of contraception at Screening (e.g., Depo-Provera or levonorgestrel-releasing IUD) nor to participants using continuous combination oral contraceptive pills, as the absence of regular menstrual cycles is an expected, normal consequence in this context.

-- Per participant report at Screening and Enrollment, states a willingness to refrain from inserting any non-study vaginal products or objects into the vagina or rectum including, but not limited to spermicides, female condoms, diaphragms, intravaginal rings, vaginal or rectal medications, menstrual cups, cervical caps, douches,lubricants, and sex toys (vibrators, dildos, etc.) for the 24 hours preceding the Enrollment Visit and for the duration of study participation.
+- Per participant report at Screening and Enrollment, states a willingness to refrain from inserting any non-study vaginal and rectal products or objects into the vagina or rectum including, but not limited to spermicides, female condoms, diaphragms, intravaginal rings, vaginal or rectal medications, menstrual cups, cervical caps, douches, lubricants, and sex toys (vibrators, dildos, etc.) for the 24 hours preceding the Enrollment Visit and for the duration of study participation.

 - Note: Use of tampons is permitted except for 24 hours prior to clinic visits in which CVF samples are scheduled to be collected.